Slip And Fall lawyer St. Paul, MN

 Fighting For Fair Compensation In Slip And Fall Claims

-Injuries from a slip-and-fall accident can be deceptively serious.
+Injuries from a slip and fall accident can be deceptively serious.
 Many people instinctively put out their hands to break the fall, which may cause broken or sprained wrists.
 Sprained or broken ankles are another common injury, as are painful neck, back, and spinal cord injuries.
 It may be hard for you to work while you’re healing or even take care of your own personal needs.

-Rehabilitation from soft tissue damage, which commonly occurs in slip-and-fall accidents, can be painful.
+Rehabilitation from soft tissue damage, which commonly occurs in slip and fall accidents, can be painful.
 You may have to miss even more work to regain your abilities.
 Your settlement should cover your medical care and any unearned wages from time missed at work.
 You may also have chronic pain, and your settlement can cover pain and suffering, and emotional distress, too.
 We fight to secure the maximum value in your case, whether through out-of-court negotiations or in a courtroom.

 Do You Need Help After A Slip And Fall Accident?